-The Burmese Food and Drug Administration (FDA) suspended the whole processes of the new National Food Law, published Labeling Order for Prepackage Food and released draft guidelines on nutrition labeling and nutrition claims for prepackaged foods in 2022 also released the draft the food category in February 2023.
+Notably, the Burmese Food and Drug Administration (FDA) is in the process of updating provisions of the new National Food Law, published the Labeling Order for Prepackaged Foods, kept draft guidelines on nutrition labeling and nutrition claims for prepackaged foods in 2022 as draft, and also released food category specifications in February 2023 following CODEX specifications.
+On May 9, 2024 Burma FDA announced the Food Product Notification to improve food safety and traceability and also released the Food Product Notification (PN) User Guide on May 14.

 The Burmese government has made several changes to import protocols and the utilization of foreign currency in country in an effort to control the supply of U.S. dollars and reduce its trade deficit.
-The Central Bank of Myanmar (CBM) set the exchange rate at 2,100 Myanmar kyats per U.S. dollars and mandates that all trade and non-trade income be converted into Myanmar kyat within one working day.
-However, CBM recently allowed importers and exporters to have bank accounts in both Chinese yuan and Thai baht at Authorized Dealer Licensed (AD) banks in order to facilitate border trade.
-The CBM has encouraged the use of Chinese yuan and Thai baht to make payments for imports but still allows the use of U.S. dollars for imports due to challenges with suppliers only accepting U.S. dollars as payment.
+The Central Bank of Myanmar (CBM) set the exchange rate at 2,100 Myanmar kyats per one U.S. dollar and mandates that all trade and non-trade income be converted into Myanmar kyat within one working day.
+However, the CBM allowed importers and exporters to have bank accounts in Chinese yuan, Thai baht and Indian rupee at Authorized Dealer Licensed (AD) banks in order to facilitate border trade.
 The Burmese government requires all importers to apply for an import license through Tradenet 2.0.
-Burma continues to restrict the import of goods that compete with domestically produced goods to reduce the volume of import as much as possible.
+The Department of Trade (DOT) revised the number of goods qualifying for automatic licensing and the automatic licensing system is only available in sea trade licenses.
+Burma delays issuing import licenses for non-essential goods and also limits the quota of the import.

-The Department of Trade (DOT), Ministry of Commerce (MOC) announced that it will no longer accept applications for import licenses and permits for products that have already arrived at port.
-The DOT issued Export/Import Bulletin 6/2022 on April 5, 2022, that reenforced previous notifications that require importers to have the necessary licenses and permits before products leave the exporting port.
+The DOT will no longer accept applications for import licenses and permits for products that have already arrived at port.
+The importers must have the necessary licenses and permits before products leave the exporting port.
 The requirement of obtaining the import licenses and permits before a shipment leaves the port of the exporting country has made it difficult for importers to plan shipments.
+Difficulties in obtaining an import license have encouraged importers to import from neighboring countries over land.

-Import licenses and permits are valid for three months with an option to extend for an additional 3 months.
-The MOC delays its issuance of import licenses that use U.S. dollars, such as maritime trade that only uses U.S. dollars.
-These difficulties in obtaining an import license have encouraged imports to import from neighboring countries over land.
-In addition, the Myanmar Customs Departments published the Myanmar Customs Tariff 2022 in October 2022 that increased the Import Tariff for some foods (Table 7).
+Import licenses and permits are valid for three months with an option to extend for an additional three months.
+Starting in May 2024, Importers can renew the Import Certificate (IC) for plant and plant products if it is expired.
+The Myanmar Customs Departments published the Myanmar Customs Tariff 2022 in October 2022, which increased the Import Tariff for some foods (Table 7).

+The Ministry of Agriculture, Livestock, and Irrigation, and the Department of Food and Drug Administration did not set up any new law in FY 2023/24, meanwhile DOT, under the Ministry of Agriculture, released a series of notifications, advancements, and a newsletter related to trade and export earnings.